-Certified copies of documents contain an original signature, attestation and contact details from a notary, solicitor or JP, or person of similar standing in the community.
+Certified copies of documents contain an original signature, attestation and contact details from a notary, solicitor, JP or person of similar standing in the community.

 Can I provide documents in a language other than English or Maori?

-Yes, you can provide documents in languages other than English and Maori however, you are required to provide an official translation of the document.
+Yes, you can provide documents in languages other than English and Maori, however, you're required to provide an official translation of the document.